-According to the Registration Statement, the Fund may invest in exchange traded notes ("ETNs"), which are a type of senior, unsecured, unsubordinated debt security issued by financial institutions that combines aspects of both bonds and ETFs.28 It is anticipated that the Fund's investments in other ETNs will generally be limited to fixed income ETNs.
+According to the Registration Statement, the Funds may invest in exchange traded notes ("ETNs"), which are a type of senior, unsecured, unsubordinated debt security issued by financial institutions that combines aspects of both bonds and ETFs.
 An ETN's returns are based on the performance of a market index or other reference asset minus fees and expenses.

-The Fund may invest in leveraged ETNs.
+The Funds may invest in leveraged ETNs.

-According to the Registration Statement, the Fund may invest in American Depositary Receipts ("ADRs") as well as other "hybrid" forms of ADRs, including European Depositary Receipts ("EDRs") and Global Depositary Receipts ("GDRs"), which are certificates evidencing ownership of shares of a foreign issuer.
-29 These certificates are issued by depository banks and generally trade on an established market in the United States or elsewhere.
+According to the Registration Statement, the Funds may invest in American Depositary Receipts ("ADRs") as well as other "hybrid" forms of ADRs, including European Depositary Receipts ("EDRs") and Global Depositary Receipts ("GDRs"), which are certificates evidencing ownership of shares of a foreign issuer.
+35 These certificates are issued by depository banks and generally trade on an established market in the United States or elsewhere.
 The underlying shares are held in trust by a custodian bank or similar financial institution in the issuer's home country.
 The depository bank may not have physical custody of the underlying securities at all times and may charge fees for various services, including forwarding dividends and interest and corporate actions.
 ADRs are alternatives to directly purchasing the underlying foreign securities in their national markets and currencies.